 Kathmandu, the capital lies within a large valley and offers Nepal’s best mountain biking.
 Nepal is one of the most mountainous countries in the world.
-Nepal is small enough to become familiar with, yet large enough to get lost in, and making them an ideal mountain biking adventure country.
+Even, though Nepal is small enough to become familiar with, yet large enough to get lost in, making them an ideal mountain biking adventure country.

-We stop at the best locations for viewing the mighty Himalayas While, traveling around the valley skirts; our biking teams can view the majestic Himalayan ranges of over 8000 meters from some viewpoints of the northern rims of the Kathmandu valley.
-During your mountain biking, you can sight the views of Mt.
-Dhaulagiri, Annapurna, and Manaslu in the West and Mt.
-Everest in the East.
-The Kathmandu valley itself is equally famous for its great combination of natural, cultural, historical, and modernity.
-Our biking trip starts from Kathmandu via Nagigompa to Chisapani to Nagarkot to Dhulikhel to Namobuddha to Dakchinkali to Kakani to Daman to Naubise.
-On reaching Naubise we take a short drive to Kathmandu Valley.
+On the way to the trip, we stop at the best locations for viewing the mighty Himalayas.
+Meanwhile traveling around the valley skirts; our biking teams can view the majestic Himalayan ranges of over 8000 meters from some viewpoints of the northern rims of the Kathmandu valley.
+During your mountain biking, you can sight the views of Mount Dhaulagiri, Annapurna, and Manaslu in the West and Mount Everest in the East.
+In fact, the Kathmandu valley itself is equally famous for its great combination of natural, cultural, historical, and modernity.
+Firstly, our biking trip starts from Kathmandu via Nagigompa to Chisapani.
+Then from Chisapani to Nagarkot to Dhulikhel to Namobuddha to Dakchinkali to Kakani to Daman to Naubise.
+At last, on reaching Naubise we take a short drive to Kathmandu Valley.

 A moderate trek that offers a glimpse mountain with the beautiful village, unique culture.
 The panoramic view of Himalayas.